msabir10/Election_Analysis/README.md

 #### The total breakdown of county votes was:
 Jefferson: 10.5% (38,855)

 Denver: 82.8% (306,055)

 Arapahoe: 6.7% (24,801)

-Denver County had the largest number of votes, with 306,055 or 82.8% of the entire total votes.
+Largest County Turnout: Denver

 #### The breakdown of the number of votes and the percentage of total votes is as follows:
 Charles Casper Stockham: 23.0% (85,213)

 Diana DeGette: 73.8% (272,892)

 Raymon Anthony Doane: 3.1% (11,606)

 ##### The winning canidate is:
 Winner: Diana DeGette

-Total of 272,892 votes
+Winning Vote Count: 272,892

-73.8% of the total votes
+Winning Percentage: 73.8%

 ## Summary
 This script proved very useful and could be used for any election by making some of easy modifications: